dimanech/atom-fellowship/README.md

 #### More than 3 replace

 You can add more than 3 replace strings, but probably you don't need that.

+## Limitations

+This plugin cannot cover cases where:

+* one fellow has namespace and other don't have one.
+Because `""` cannot replace `"ns-"`.
+Plugin will work only on namespaced files, and you can use settings to somehow work with this.
+* to be continued ;)

 ## Getting started